pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### Working with Outputs and Strings {#outputs-and-strings}

-Outputs containing strings cannot be used directly in operations like string concatenation. _String interpolation_ lets you more easily build a string out of various output values, without needing `apply` or `all`.
+Outputs containing strings cannot be used directly in operations like string concatenation. _String interpolation_ lets you more easily build a string out of various output values, without needing {{< pulumi-apply >}} or {{< pulumi-all >}}.
 This can be used to export a stack output, provide a dynamically computed string as a new resource argument, or even just for diagnostics purposes.

 For example, say you want to create a URL from hostname and port output values: